powerlang/powerlang/docs/index.rst

 Welcome to Powerlang's documentation!
 =====================================

-Powerlang is a research vehicle to explore about implementation of programming laguages.
+Powerlang is a research vehicle to explore the implementation of programming laguages.
 While focused on Smalltalk, it aims to be a generic language creation toolkit, something you can use to either evolve Smalltalk, or either build a new language implementation of choice.